 Sure, the maker of a toilet seat could charge $5,000 dollars for each seat if he had the government backing his blanket-patents on all things to poo through, and the government will gladly spend that $5,000 per toilet seat because the government is there to line the pockets of its political sponsors, but that doesn’t actually mean everyone on planet earth will pay you $5,000 just to have a toilet seat, regardless of whether or not your buddies in the government want to try and force them to.

 By all means, please do put a stop to piracy.
-We would all much prefer Linux and Open Office and Open Graphics programs took over and were matured.
+We would all much prefer Linux and Open Office and Open Graphics programs took over and were matured and widely adopted.

-Push the hands of the people using pirated copies of your software, and push the rise of your replacements, and your own collapse.
+Push the hands of the people using pirated copies of your software out of society, and push the rise of your own replacements, and be the architect of your own demise.

-The time of endless greed and tireless tyranny from government and corporate conspirators is past, and any sword lands swiftly upon your own heads.
+The time of endless greed and tireless tyranny from government and corporate conspirators is past, and any sword drawn and swung lands swiftly upon your own heads.